DD5HT/pyo3-template/README.md

 # pyo3-template

-A minimal template to create [PyO3][1] projects to accelerate your Python code with Rust
+A minimal template to create [PyO3][1] projects to accelerate your Python3 code with Rust.

 ## Help